himanshu2454/Kunteksto/docs_source/source/start.rst

 More Information
 ----------------

-- To gain a better grasp of the capability of Kunteksto, you may also want to perform the :ref:`pimatutor`.
-This tutorial uses the famous Pima Indian Diabetes study seen in many other data science tutorials.
-The data is realistic as opposed to this simple demo.
-Also, you experience looking up semantics in online repositories and enriching your data.
+- To gain a better grasp of the capability of Kunteksto, you may also want to perform the :ref:`advtutor`.
+These tutorial demonstrate the power of S3Model using persistent storage.